Bobby Witt Jr. Player Props: Royals vs. Rangers

 Bobby Witt Jr. At The Plate

-- In 50.0% of his 16 games this season, Witt Jr. has picked up at least one hit.
-He's also had six multi-hit games.
+- Witt Jr. has picked up a hit in eight of 17 games this season, with multiple hits six times.

-- In 16 games played this year, he has hit a homer in two of them.
+- In 17 games played this season, he has hit a homer in two of them.

 - In five games this year, Witt Jr. has picked up an RBI, with more than one RBI once.